|

 A subset Y is said to be path-connected

-for every pair of points {a,b} of Y.
+for any pair of extremities {a,b} in Y.

 Theorem :